mothership-gmbh/magento-gists/indexer/readme.md

 | resource  | Mage_Catalog_Model_Resource_Product_Indexer_Eav              |
 | index table | catalog_product_index_eav_idx -> product_eav_indexer_idx |

+## When you should use it
+Your catalog pages are based on the

 ## How to avoid it

 ## Direct usage